 electric bike with Superior brand frame

-Closed frames: easy to fix, more stability
+Closed frames: easy to attach, more stability

 A closed frame is the classic triangular shape found on many mountain bikes or trekking bikes.
 This geometry is ideal for bike racks that hold the bike by the frame: the anchoring is direct, stable, and requires no additional accessories.

-Open frames: a small adaptation to plan
+Open frames: a small adaptation to plan for

 Remember to check before buying